noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

   - its all about choosing the correct partition key, which controls how data is distributed across partitions
   - the total throughput provisioned for a table is dividied equally across partitions
     - thus if your only R/W to a single partition, the throughput allocated to remaining partitions are unused
-    - to accomodate the weird constraints applied to your data model by dynamodb
-      - add a random number / calculated value to each partition key when writing data
+    - can add a random number / calculated value to each partition key when writing data
   - hot and cold data

 ### anti patterns